Introducing Aspire

 Dometrain.Aspire.ServiceDefaults

-To wire .NET Aspire up, first we need to refer Dometrain.Aspire.ServiceDefaults to the main API project.
+To wire Aspire up, first we need to refer Dometrain.Aspire.ServiceDefaults to the main API project.

 builder.AddServiceDefaults();